Associate stories: Building a contractor career amid the pandemic

 And from thereon, our support system kicked in.

 “She [Diana] called, and we had a basic get-to-know chat.
 And to talk about what the opportunity entailed and every other little detail.
 Then we had another call to discuss my skills.
 That was sort of my first interview,” Laura says.

 Diana then worked with Laura to reformat her resume while also making sure to suggest a salary scale they could go forward on based on her level of experience and budget of the role.
 Next, Diana pitched Laura to the client hiring team, highlighting her relevant skills and why Laura would be a perfect fit for the role.

-The VentureWeb recruitment process is a proactive and engaged one.
+Our recruitment process is a proactive and engaged one.
 And Diana made sure to prep Laura before the interview.
-Plus, VentureWeb’s long-standing, committed partnerships with its clients means they understand their clients well enough to properly prep candidates for the interview.
+Plus, our long-standing, committed partnerships with our clients means we understand our clients well enough to properly prep candidates for the interview.